baselime/docs/analysing-data/baselime-ai.md

 Baselime AI offers a range of benefits, including:

-- Streamlined debugging: Baselime AI enables you to quickly and easily identify and fix issues, reducing the time and effort required for debugging.
+- Streamlined debugging: Baselime AI enables you to quickly identify and fix issues, reducing the time and effort required for debugging.
 - Improved system observability: With Baselime AI, you can gain deeper insights into your system performance and behavior, enabling you to optimize your systems and improve overall system observability.
-- Accessible to all skill levels: Baselime AI's natural language explanations make it easy for developers at all skill levels to understand and interpret results.
+- Accessible to all skill levels: Baselime AI's natural language explanations enable developers at all skill levels to understand and interpret results.

 ---